Justbeingjustin/marta-csharp/README.md

 # marta-csharp

 This repository was inspired by [marta-python](https://github.com/itsmarta/marta-python).
 The Metropolitan Atlanta Rapid Transit Authority (MARTA) is the principal public transport operator in the Atlanta metropolitan area.
 MARTA operates a network of bus routes linked to a rapid transit system consisting of 48 miles of rail track with 38 train stations.
 It is the eighth-largest rapid transit system in the United States by ridership.
+This library will get real-time data about the trains and buses.

 ### Table of Contents
 **[Nuget](#nuget)**<br>